A significant increase in efficiency and speed while reducing costs

 Traditional DNA assembly methods require reactions of 10-20 microliters per well.
-The Echo Liquid Handler can reduce the volume 100-fold, drastically cutting costs.
-With the ability to reliably transfer volumes as low as 2.5 nanoliters, Echo systems can extend the useful life of a primer library and eliminate the need to dilute high concentration primers, saving on storage and primer costs, and preventing dilution errors.
+The Echo Liquid Handler can reduce the volume 100-fold, drastically cutting reagent costs.
+With the ability to reliably transfer volumes as low as 25 nanoliters, Echo systems can extend the useful life of a primer library and eliminate the need to dilute high concentration primers, saving on storage and primer costs, and preventing dilution errors.
+Market-leading synthetic biology companies use Echo Liquid Handlers to automate gene synthesis with higher throughput and lower cost than they could with tip-based liquid handlers.

 In addition to miniaturization, the Echo system can rapidly pool oligos or DNA fragments from library plates.
 Since there is no contact with fluid and no time spend changing or washing tips, the Echo system can transfer each oligo or fragment from any well of a microplate in less than a second.
 This can save 10-15 hours of time in a high-throughput setting.
-And since Echo systems have the ability to transfer volumes as low as 2.5 nanoliters, high concentration libraries do not have to be diluted prior to transfer, resulting in simultaneous normalization while pooling.
+And since Echo systems have the ability to transfer volumes as low as 25 nanoliters, high concentration libraries do not have to be diluted prior to transfer, resulting in simultaneous normalization while pooling.
+This enables equal distribution of reads to every sample and very even representation of all samples.
+This greatly reduces the time to normalize and pool libraries and improves the reliability of the entire library preparation process.

 Finally, assay performance is essential.
 The accuracy and precision of Echo Liquid Handlers eliminate noise from assay data.
 This enables better detection of small changes in microbes and other organisms.